Faran-17/Windows-Internals/README.md

 Here are my notes as I learn and document about Windows Internals and Win32 APIs.
 Feel free to refer the notes and contact me if you have any suggestions😀!

-**Note - I will not be covering 100% of the topics from the books mentioned**
+**Note - I will not be covering 100% of the topics from the books mentioned also use Github's light theme for clear visible images**

 Windows Internal Book
 ---